csound/manual/docs/opcodes/resony.md

 --8<-- "examples/resony.csd"
 ```

-This example selects corrected linear spacing with the final argument:
+Here is another example of the metro2 Opcode.
+It uses the file [resony_corrected.csd](../examples/resony_corrected.csd).
+It selects corrected linear spacing with the final argument:

 ``` csound-csd
 --8<-- "examples/resony_corrected.csd"